zachtepper/zachtepper/README.md

 ### Hello, World!

+- 🏫 I am a third year computer science student at the University of Illinois - Chicago.
+- 🌱 I’m currently learning functional programming in F#, and playing around with SQL.
+- 📫 The best place to reach me is my email at: zach.tepp@gmail.com

 <!--
 **zachtepper/zachtepper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.